|

 discovered my poor accuracy wasn't because of a poor barrel (or my

-shooting), but due to
+shooting), but mostly due to

 Up until recently I didn't realize just how critical barrel

-around, but never used.
-Because IMR 4320 is a faster burning
+4320 is a faster burning

-loads, I took the rifle out to the rifle range and Wow!!
+load, I took the rifle out to the rifle range and Wow!!
 What a

 difference.
 The cartridges loaded with IMR 4320 powder